mrparker909/extractPGRS/README.md

    The third argument (in this case "0.000000005") is the p-value threshold for including SNPs in the risk score calculation.

    The fourth argument (in this case "output/") is the location to place output files (such as the calculated risk scores).

+### 4) Polygenic Risk Scores

+   The PGRS will be located in the "./output/" directory (or whichever output directory was specified).
+The risk scores will be written to the file "RiskScores.tsv", with the first column containing the subject IDs, and the second column containing the calculated risk scores for each subject.

+   Several .stats files are produced to track operations throughout the process.